 High-Level service architecture

-Currently, APEL is capable of accounting for Virtual Machine (VM) usage and non-GPGPU grid computing usage, and storage system usage is under development.
-Under the current model, a provider-side parser creates APEL accounting records in a message format suitable for transmission.
-These records are then sent by a provider-side instance of the APEL Secure Stomp Messenger (SSM) to the EGI Message Broker Network.
-A server-side SSM then pulls down the data from the Message Broker Network, where it is loaded into the APEL server, summarised and finally these summaries are sent to the EGI Accounting Portal, again via SSM and the Message Broker.
-This is shown in Figure 1.

-Figure 1 - APEL components and their interactions.
-Components in red are provided by the APEL project

-For dataset usage accounting, the SSM component was updated to add support for retrieving records from a representational state transfer (REST) HTTP interface as this is the only means of retrieving usage statistics from the EGI DataHub.
-This means that the server-side SSM instance can pull dataset accounting records directly from storage systems that expose these records via a REST interface.
-This new architecture, which runs alongside the existing accounting infrastructure, is shown in Figure 2.
-This allowed the APEL software to integrate with EGI DataHub which only exposes a REST interface for obtaining accounting metrics and so does not require the use of a message broker.
-Transfers are performed over HTTPS to ensure the integrity and security of the data.

-Figure 2 - New APEL architecture that supports pulling data from a REST interface.

-The updated SSM with REST support is being developed with the current message broker and the new ARGO Messaging Service (AMS) in mind.
+Details and diagrams of the high-level service architecture can be found in the report on the first prototype presented in D3.8.

+The benefit of this new architecture is that it allows the Accounting Repository itself to control the rate of flow of accounting data into the Repository.
+The current services, in contrast, rely on sites sending data at appropriate time intervals, but there is always the chance of misconfiguration leading to the central Accounting Repository to receive many more messages than normal.
+Limitations of this architecture include the fact that separate extensions to the SSM software will be needed to parse the raw response from the REST APIs of each supported storage system.
+For example, Onedata based systems, like the EGI DataHub, will return raw usage data in a different format to Ceph based systems.
+Also, pulling the records directly will require the REST interface to be available at the same time as the SSM initiates the pull.
+This differs from sending records via the Message Broker, which acts as a buffer, storing records for multiple days, allowing asynchronous publishing and consuming.
+Once the records are on the APEL server, they will be loaded and summarised.
+The portal is then updated via the Message Broker as happens now.

+Since the first dataset accounting prototype, the ideas on how the prototype will interact with the message brokers has been revised.

 It is possible that the extended SSM could be installed on a node separate to the APEL server; in this case the SSM could then use the existing SSM functionality to send the extracted messages via the message broker.
 The extended SSM could even be installed on a node within the storage system, access usage information internally, and send it via the message broker.
 However this has not been tested or developed as the prototypes have focused on making use of the external REST application programming interface (API) provided by the EGI DataHub.

+As exposing a REST interface can be more technically challenging for a storage service to implement than using a centrally managed message broker service, there is still the option for a storage service to push data via message brokers.
+It will depend on the specific storage service as to which is the better system to exploit.

-The REST functionality of the prototype has been developed such that it could be integrated with the REST functionality developed for the prototype AMS enabled SSM, by making the SSM more modular and able to handle different protocols, although this work is still ongoing.
+Aware that the current message brokers will be replaced by the REST based ARGO Messaging Service (AMS), the REST functionality of the prototype has been developed such that it could be integrated with the REST functionality developed for the prototype AMS enabled SSM, by making the SSM more modular and able to handle different protocols, although this work is still ongoing.